 A BUI Arrest

 After approaching the vehicle, the officer will request that the operator adhere to certain field sobriety tests as well as a BAC test.
-If an individual refuses, they will be issued a Refusal.
-When driving a car, the legal ramifications will be the equivalent of a DUI itself, however, such is not the case with a boating operator.
-A Refusal will not result in a loss of license, though fines may be increased accordingly.
+If an individual refuses, he or she will be issued a refusal.
+When driving a car, the legal ramifications will be the equivalent of a DUI itself.
+However, such is not the case with a boating operator.
+A refusal will not result in a loss of license, though fines may be increased accordingly.

-For those that do submit to testing, field sobriety tests will give the officers an indication as to intoxication, as will a breath alcohol test.
+For those who do submit to testing, field sobriety tests will give the officers an indication of intoxication, as will a breath alcohol test.
 If arrested for a BUI, a more accurate blood alcohol test will be administered.
 A result between 0.05% and 0.08% will be used as an evidentiary factor against the defendant, while a result in excess of 0.08% will result in a BUI.

 Despite no loss of license, boating privileges may be rescinded for up to a year, imprisonment of up to two years is possible, and fines will be between $500 and $7,500.
-Fines may be increased on the basis of past refusals, despite the fact that loss of license is not available to the prosecution.
-This is an important factor for all those accused of BUI to be aware of and consider in moving forward with their case.
+Fines may be increased based on past refusals, despite the fact that loss of license is not available to the prosecution.
+This is an important factor for all those accused of BUI to be aware of, and to consider as they move forward with their case.

 Why Do I Need a Lawyer?

-Additionally, upon arrest, your boat will be impounded and the process of collecting your vehicle may be more difficult than a vehicle at an impound lot on land.
-This may prove costly, in addition to the aforementioned fines.
+Additionally, following your arrest, your boat will be impounded, and the process of collecting your vehicle may be more difficult than a vehicle at an impound lot on land.
+Combine this with the aforementioned fines, and you are looking at potentially very costly situation.
 The Law Offices of Greg Prosmushkin, P.C. can help you to mitigate these consequences.
 Call today to schedule a free consultation with one of our Criminal Defense Attorneys.
-We will discuss how we can defend your rights and achieve the best results possible in your case.
+We will discuss how we can defend your rights, and achieve the best results possible in your case.